mx-scissortail/zine/README.md

 * Removed superfluous default export from `zine` module (use `import * as zine from 'zine'`)
 * Added `issue` to the base `zine` module to conveniently merge state changes and publish in one step
 * Switched to class syntax for compatibility with React 16
-* Some minor directory structure changes
+* Some source directory structure changes

 ## License